 It was with sharp eyes and strained ears that she stepped into the great opening at the end of the tunnel.
-Inside the new circular room, the stone flooring was strikingly out of place compared with the unkempt aspect of the previous spaces she'd explored.
-Rounded levels of stone were smoothened out and levelled as if carved especially for appeal, the crafting of the inter-most circle presenting a clearly decorative design.
+Inside the new circular room, the stone flooring was strikingly out of place compared to the unkempt aspect of the previous spaces she'd explored.
+Rounded levels of stone were smoothened out and levelled as if carved especially for the sake of appeal, the crafting of the inter-most circle presenting a clearly decorative design.
 There were patterns in the walls as well.
-Resembling black doors, on a closer they look appeared to be made out of fragmented, interweaving vines.
+Resembling black doors, on a closer look they appeared to be made out of fragmented, interweaving vines.

-And as if that was not eerie enough, in the very centre of this picture stood erected a dust-covered plinth continuing high in the air through an odd ornament evoking the shape of a bird or a bat.
-On the left, the yellow light of a torch could be made out shining from behind another open door leading to who-knows-where.
+And as if that was not eerie enough, in the very centre of this space stood erected a dust-covered plinth continuing high in the air through an odd ornament evoking the shape of a bird or a bat.
+On the left, the yellow light of a torch could be made out shining from behind another open door leading to who-knew-where.

-It was none of those things that captured her interest the second time, not the dark atmosphere or the caress of magic in the humid air.
-Not even Frea's words of warning could have interrupted her from reaching out for the heavy, old book sitting innocently in front of her, collecting dust.
+It was none of those things that captured her interest the second time; not the dark atmosphere or the caress of magic in the humid air.
+Not even Frea's words of warning could have interrupted the Dragonborn from reaching out for the heavy old book sitting innocently in front of her, collecting dust.

 "There are dark magics at work here.
 Ready yourself."
 Her Skaal companion uttered urgently, but Malvina had more important things to do than listen to the woman.

-Maybe it was a bit contra productive, given her line of work- orc stronghold and bandits-infested caves where not the best of places to get distracted by paper- but she'd always had a thing for books.
-Biographies, spell-books, historical books, adventure stories written on old scrolls, journals, diaries, anything and everything that was readable flared up her interest.
-It was something she was born with, the thirst for knowledge and her tendency to hoard up rare and not-so rare tomes.
+Maybe it was a bit contra productive, given her line of work —orc stronghold and bandits-infested caves where not the best of places to get distracted by paper— but Malvina'd always had a thing for books.
+Biographies, spell-books, historical books, adventure stories written on old scrolls, journals, diaries: anything and everything that was readable flared up her interest.
+It was something she was born with, this thirst for knowledge and her tendency to hoard up rare and not-so rare tomes.

 Frea's muttering interrupted the Breton's staring contest with the black book, and Malvina sent a glare from under the hood of her armour.
 "This book…it seems wrong, somehow.
 Here, yet…not.
 It may be what we seek."
-It must have been too dark for the Nord to notice the stare, the Dragonborn realized sourly when her companion continued to talk gibberish.
+It must have been too dark for the Nord to notice the stare Malvina sent her way, the Dragonborn realized sourly when her companion continued to talk gibberish.
 Divines, why did she have to end up with the crazy ones all the time!?
 Everyone knew books just weren't evil, they just… weren't!
 Shaking her head, Malvina did what seemed like the only thing to do.

 She picked up the book and opened it eagerly, her leather-clad hands careful not to damage the old parchment, and by Mara, it was in perfect condition, no ripped corners, spilled ink of faded words!
-Greedily, she took in the boldly black text.
-Her native curiosity so powerful that, had she knew what would happen next, she would have probably done it anyway.
+Greedily, she took in the bold black text.
+Her native curiosity so powerful that, had she known what would happen next, she would have probably done it anyway.

 "The eyes, once bleached by falling stars of utmost revelation…"